JamesLavin/jimmy_jukebox/README.markdown

 - Are you running a Windows machine?
 Solution: Get a real Unix/Linux/Mac machine.

 - Are you running JRuby?
 Solution: Install the `spoon` gem and use `jload_jukebox` instead of `load_jukebox` and `jplay_jukebox` instead of `play_jukebox`

+- Still having problems?
+Please let me (j a m e s AT j a m e s l a v i n DOT c o m) know your operating system, Ruby environment and problem.
+I learned far more about the nuances of fork, exec, system, \`\`, spawnp and related commands and how they're implemented (differently) on various versions of Ruby than I ever wanted (or imagined possible).
+In fact, I wasted more time struggling over these glitches than writing JimmyJukebox.

 ## LEGAL DISCLAIMER